ntyazh/FActScore-turbo/README.md

 See more about the pipeline details in [``factscorer.py``](https://github.com/ntyazh/factscore/blob/main/factscore/factscorer.py).

 **Key improvements:**
-1. the pipeline accelerates fact checking by ~45 times due to asynchronous API queries and batchization.
+1. the pipeline accelerates fact checking by ~6.5 times (with batch size=1) due to asynchronous API queries and batchization. for further acceleration, increase the batch size: for example, with batch_size=128, the pipeline achieves 95.7× speedup.
 2. provides much more reliable, stable and fast search of documents from the database by adding vector sharded FAISS index: matching titles from the database are searched by embedding distances rather than by character-level comparison as in the original.
 3. supports adding arbitrary database.
 4. has a much more user-friendly user interface.